SHARE

 Vienna – this is the only international night train that’s currently on offer from Paris.
 The service takes 14 hours and 30 minutes and departs from Paris Gare de l’Est. Prices start at €29 and are available from SNCF Connect.

-Berlin – after a nine-year break, the Paris Berlin night train will return on December 11th, 2023.
+Berlin – after a nine-year break, the Paris Berlin night train returned on December 11th, 2023.
 It will initially be a three-train-a-week service before becoming daily in October 2024.
-It will stop at Strasbourg, Mannheim, Erfurt and Halle.
+It stops at Strasbourg, Mannheim, Erfurt and Halle.

 Milan, Venice and Barcelona? – here we get a little more vague, but there are apparently talks ongoing about creating night train services to Venice and possibly to Milan too, while Barcelona has also been mentioned as an option.